 - Indestructible.
+This is important that we dedicated an article to reviewing the best indestructible dog beds.
 Particularly for puppies or those that chew, ensure the bed is tough, there are no parts that can be chewed and swallowed and for the chewers, avoid heated beds!

 - Big enough to stretch out fully.
 You will need something that will allow your dog to stretch out when it is hot, or curl up when it is cold.
 If your dog is young, ensure you are getting something that will fit when he is fully grown.